IBM/deploy-app-using-tekton-on-kubernetes/README.md

 # *** Work in Progress ***
 # Build and Deploy a hello-world application on Kubernetes

 These days industries are adopting container enabled environments like Docker and Kubernetes.
 Generally developers create applications on their desktop, debug them locally, and then build and deploy to the container environment.
 This tutorial helps you to understand the steps involved to deploy an application to Kubernetes Service on IBM Cloud.
-At the end of this tutorial, you will learn how to build and deploy an application on IBM Cloud Kubernetes Service :
+At the end of this tutorial, you will learn how to build and deploy an application on IBM Cloud Kubernetes Service:
 -	using kubectl CLI without any devops pipeline
 -	using Tekton (Kubernetes style CI/CD) Pipeline